 Maria Ojala & Yuliya Lakew.
 2017.
 “Young people and climate change communication” Oxford Encyclopedia of climate change communication,” Oxford Research Encyclopedia (April 2017).

 Maria Ojala.
 2013.
-“Coping with climate change among adolescents: Implications for subjective well-being and environmental engagement,” Sustainability.
-Special issue on Psychological and Behavioral Aspects of Sustainability, 5(5): 2191-2209 (May 2013).
+“Coping with climate change among adolescents: Implications for subjective well-being and environmental engagement,” Sustainability (May 2013).

 Maria Ojala’s research about the distinction between optimism and constructive hope featured by William Finnegan.
 “Homeschooling during coronavirus: five ways to teach children about climate change,” The Conversation, April 7, 2020.